Overview of Agile for Beginners

 - Simplicity is another keyword in the Agile process.

-- At a regular basis, the team must check their actual performance level and reflect those areas that need to be developed to become more effective.
+- On a regular basis, the team must check their actual performance level and reflect on those areas that need to be developed to become more effective.

 Various stages of Agile Process

-Agile project development process has seven crucial stages for developing product.
+The agile project development process has seven crucial stages for developing products.

 - Planning to release the next set of product features and fixing a date for launching a product is the part of the Agile process for which the team has to work.

 - Sprint, sometimes known as iteration, exists between one to four weeks.
 During the sprint, the team members plan for future work on the basis of past performance.
-The time span of the sprint should limit within four weeks throughout the project.
+Therefore, the time span of the sprint should limit within four weeks throughout the project.

-- Sprint planning is the beginning of sprint where the team members commit a sprint goal and also identify the requirement that supports the goal.
+- Sprint planning is the beginning of a sprint where the team members commit to a sprint goal and also identify the requirement that supports the goal.
 It also assigns the task to individuals.